SeanEdwardFletcher/NLP2023/Assignments/Ass04/README.md

 ## Usage

-- Download the .xml file from Law Stack Exchange
+- Download the .xml file from Law Stack Exchange; please label it "Posts_law.xml"
 - Run python scripts step_one.py, step_two.py, and step_three.py in order.